Vegetarian Sushi Bowls are a fresh, vibrant mix of sushi rice, creamy avocado, crunchy cucumbers, sweet mango, and edamame, topped with sriracha mayo.

 Instructions

-- SUSHI RICE: Place rice in a fine-mesh strainer and rinse under cold water until water runs clear.
-Tap out excess water to throughly drain and then transfer the rice to a medium-sized pot.
-Add in the 2 ยผ cups water.
-Bring to a full boil, cover, reduce heat to low, and simmer for 15 minutes.
-After 15 minutes, keep the lid on, but remove from heat and let stand for a full 15 minutes.
+- Place rice in a fine-mesh strainer and rinse under cold water until water runs clear.
+Tap out excess water to thoroughly drain, then transfer rice to a medium pot.
+Add in the 2-1/4 cup water.
+Bring to a full boil, cover, reduce heat to low, and simmer 15 minutes, then keep the lid on but remove from heat and let stand 15 minutes.

-- SUSHI RICE SEASONING: In a small bowl, combine the rice vinegar, sugar, and 1 teaspoon salt.
-Microwave for 15-20 seconds to warm the mixture, then stir until the sugar is fully dissolved.
-Once the rice is finished cooking and standing, pour about โ of this mixture into the rice.
+- In a small bowl, combine rice vinegar, sugar, and 1 teaspoon salt.
+Microwave for 15–20 seconds to warm the mixture, then stir until sugar is fully dissolved.
+Once rice is finished cooking and standing, pour about 1/3 of this mixture into the rice.
 Gently fold into the rice to combine.
-Repeat the process until all of the vinegar seasoning has been incorporated into the rice.
+Repeat until all the vinegar seasoning has been incorporated into the rice.
 Set aside.

-- EDAMAME: Meanwhile, bring a pot of 6 cups of water to boil, then add in 1 tablespoon fine sea salt, and the bag of frozen and shelled edamame.
-Cook for 2-3 minutes or until edamame is tender.
+- Meanwhile, bring a pot of 6 cups water to boil, then add in 1 tablespoon salt and the bag of frozen and shelled edamame.
+Cook 2–3 minutes or until edamame is tender.
 Drain thoroughly and toss with salt to taste.

-- SRIRACHA MAYO: In a small bowl, whisk together the sesame oil, mayo, sriracha sauce (add slowly to taste preference), and lime juice.
+- In a small bowl, whisk together sesame oil, mayo, sriracha sauce (add slowly to taste preference), and lime juice.
 Whisk and taste, adding more sriracha for a spicier sauce.

-- VEGGIES: Slice cucumbers in half lengthwise and then cut into thin half moons, about ยผ inch thick.
+- Slice cucumbers in half lengthwise, then cut into thin half moons, about 1/4-inch thick.
 To make carrot ribbons, lay a large carrot flat on a cutting board.
-Using a vegetable peeler, peel along the length of the carrotย toย create aย ribbon.
-Repeat the process, rotating theย carrotย as necessary, until theย carrot is too thin to peel.
+Using a vegetable peeler, peel along the length of the carrot to create a ribbon.
+Repeat, rotating the carrot as necessary, until carrot is too thin to peel.
 Repeat with remaining carrots.
-Avocado:ย Remove peel and pit; thinly slice or chop.
-Mango: Peel with a vegetable peeler, cut the two halves off the large center pit.
-Dice the halves into small, bite-sized pieces.
+Remove peel and pit of avocado and thinly slice or chop.
+Peel mango with a vegetable peeler and cut the two halves off the large center pit.
+Dice halves into bite-sized pieces.

-- SOY SAUCE MIXTURE: In a small bowl, mix together ยผ cup soy sauce and 1 tablespoon rice vinegar.
+- In a small bowl, mix together soy sauce and 1 tablespoon rice vinegar.
 Stir.

-- SERVE: Divide the rice evenly among four bowls.
-Top with edamame, carrots, avocado and cucumber.
+- Divide rice evenly among four bowls.
+Top with edamame, carrots, avocado, and cucumber.
 Drizzle everything evenly with soy sauce and rice vinegar mixture.
-Top with Sriracha mayo, along with seaweed snack sheets.
+Top with sriracha mayo, along with seaweed snack sheets.

 Video